jhenkens/jhenkens.github.io/_posts/static/recipes/baking/bread/0100-01-01-recipe-from-the-baking-lesson-with-jon.md

 Add all the ingredients except the salt to the mixing bowl.
 Mix on first speed for 3 minute in order to incorporate the ingredients, using a rubber spatula if needed to aid the mixer.
 Stop the mixer again and sprinkle the yeast over the dough and finish mixing on second speed for 3 minutes.
 The dough should be supple and moderately loose.
 Desired dough temperature: 76 degrees F.

 #### Bulk fermentation
-The dough is now in the 3-hour bulk fermentation stage.
-Set a timer for 3, 2, and 1 hour(s), respectively.
+The dough is now in the 2-hour bulk fermentation stage.
+Set a timer for 2, and 1 hour(s), respectively.
 Spray a 5-quart stainless-steel bowl with canola oil spray, and transfer the dough to the bowl

 #### Folding
-Fold the dough twice, at 1-hour intervals, starting 1 hour after mixing.
+Fold the dough once, 1 hour after mixing.

 Lightly dust the work-surface with flour.
 Using a bowl scraper, release the dough and turn it onto the work-surface.
 The dough will be very sticky.
 Gently pat it into a rectangular shape, removing any large air bubbles and adding flour only as needed to keep the dough form sticking to the work-surface.
 Do not dust the top of the dough; it should stick to your fingers.